muyangren907/flask_tg/readthedocs/concepts/full-api.rst

 Introduction
 ============

-The :ref:`wuyusile-client` doesn't offer a method for every single request the dxdmgch API supports.
+The :ref:`flask-client` doesn't offer a method for every single request the dxdmgch API supports.
 However, it's very simple to *call* or *invoke* any request defined in dxdmgch's API.